StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 Remember to check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for specific changes that need to be made for the new StackState version you will upgrade to.
 {% endhint %}

-Instructions to upgrade a StackState Kubernetes or Linux setup can be found below.
+Instructions to upgrade a StackState Kubernetes or Linux setup can be found below.Be sure to check the release notes and any optional upgrade notes before running the upgrade.

 {% tabs %}
 {% tab title="Kubernetes" %}
+1. Get the latest helm, chart by running `helm repo update`.
-For upgrading, the same command can be used as for the [first time Kubernetes installation](../installation/kubernetes_install/install_stackstate.md).
-Be sure to check the release notes and any optional upgrade notes before running the upgrade.
+2. To upgrade, use the same command as for the [first time Kubernetes installation](../installation/kubernetes_install/install_stackstate.md).
+The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}

 {% tab title="Linux" %}

+1. Download the upgrade file from [https://download.stackstate.com](https://download.stackstate.com).
-Depending on your platform, you can use one of the following commands to upgrade.
+2. Depending on your platform, use one of the following commands to upgrade:
     * **Fedora, RedHat, CentOS:**
       * using RPM: `rpm -U <stackstate>.rpm`
       * using yum: `yum localinstall <stackstate>.rpm`
     * **Debian, Ubuntu:**
       * using dpkg: `dpkg -i <stackstate>.deb`
       * using apt: `apt-get upgrade <stackstate>.deb`
 {% endtab %}
 {% endtabs %}